ovh/docs/pages/platform/databases/01_databases_order_api/guide.en-au.md

 ---
-title: How to order my database via API
+title: How to order a MongoDB database via API
 excerpt: Find out how to order your Public Cloud managed database service using the OVHcloud API
 slug: order-api
 section: Configuration